 Dr. Bryan Brooks, Distinguished Professor, Department of Environmental Science

 The B-TRUE (Baylor Transdisciplinary Research Undergraduate Experience) program is an intensive 10-week summer research-training program for students interested in pursuing research-related careers.
-The program is designed to provide a rigorous, in-depth research experience across the life and physical sciences and is available to all undergraduate students with priority given to rising sophomores and juniors.
+The program is designed to provide a rigorous, in-depth research experience across the life and physical sciences and is available to all Baylor University undergraduate students with priority given to rising sophomores and juniors.
 More information and application can be found HERE.

 The Undergraduate Research and Scholarly Achievement (URSA) initiative at Baylor welcomes all undergraduates, from freshman to senior, to consider maximizing their education through a variety of research and scholarly activities found both within the classroom and beyond.

 The Research Mentors is a group of students selected by the Office of Undergraduate Research to distribute information about research directly to the undergraduate student population.
 Mentors must be active in research and are trained to carry out special workshops and panels on behalf of our office.

 Baylor Undergraduate Research in Science & Technology (BURST), is an undergraduate student organization at Baylor University.
 Their mission is to increase awareness of undergraduate research on the Baylor campus and educate undergraduates in the proper habits and techniques of research in scientific fields.
 Together with the Office of Undergraduate Research, BURST publishes Scientia, a yearly undergradaute research journal.
 Below is the Spring 2018 journal.